glasgowneuro/attys-comm/README.md

 sudo make install
 ```

-This will generate: a dynamic library libattyscomm, a static
+This will generate: a dynamic library libattyscomm and a static
 one called libattyscomm_static.a.

-### Installation under Windows:
+### Windows:
 Under windows only the static library is generated which
 should be used for your code development.
 ```